 Paying for a car repair without stress is just a small part of the picture.
 It’s more than just being able to afford emergencies.
 It’s knowing you don’t have to worry about retirement because you’ve worked with your financial advisor to invest consistently for decades.
-It’s the freedom to quit your J-O-B to do something you love, even if means getting paid less.
+It’s the freedom to quit your J-O-B to do something you love, even if it means getting paid less.

 Financial freedom means that you get to make life decisions without being overly stressed about the financial impact because you are prepared.
 You control your finances instead of being controlled by them.

-The path to financial independence isn’t a get-rich-quick strategy.
+The path to financial freedom isn’t a get-rich-quick strategy.
 And financial freedom doesn’t mean that you’re “free” of the responsibility of handling your money well.
 Quite the opposite.
 Having complete control over your finances is the fruit of hard work, sacrifice and time.
 And all of that effort is worth it!

 What Does Financial Freedom Mean to You?